Sale!

 -you can order SolidWorks CAD 3D models and CNC files.

-The XR3 Personal Transit Vehicle (PTV) is a super-fuel-efficient two-passenger plug-in hybrid that achieves 125 mpg on diesel power alone, 225 mpg equivalent when diesel and electric power are used in series, and performance like a conventional automobile.
+The Riley XR3 Personal Transit Vehicle (PTV) is a super-fuel-efficient two-passenger plug-in hybrid that achieves 125 mpg on diesel power alone, 225 mpg equivalent when diesel and electric power are used in series, and performance like a conventional automobile.

 The design of the XR3 Hybrid is based on existing technologies and a vehicle personality that makes conserving energy a fun driving experience.
 It showcases the design ideas explored in Robert Q. Riley’s book, Alternative Cars in the 21st Century.